santosh/leetcode/dsa/array/README.md

 Operations on Array:

-1. Add/Insert
+1. add/append/insert

 Takes `O(n)` when inserting in middle/start of array.
 That's because we have to shift each element to right.
+Adding to end is `O(1)` by design.

 Variations: add, addFirst, addLast, addByIndex

-2. Get/Access
+2. get/access

 - Takes `O(1)` to access element.